Dr Marco Antonsich

 Globalization: Key Debates and Issues; Dissertation.

-2012 onwards: Lecturer in Human Geography, Loughborough University.
+2015 onwards: Senior Lecturer in Human Geography, Loughborough University.

 2011-2012: Visiting Professor, Department of International Relations and European Studies, Central European University, Budapest, Hungary.